The Ketogenic Diet for Epilepsy

 Proteins are eaten in moderation and include lean meats, fish, and some dairy products.

-The best known ketogenic diet is the Atkins diet that was popularized by Dr. Robert Atkins around 1972.and has continued in recognition to the present day.
+The best known ketogenic diet is the Atkins diet that was popularized by Dr. Robert Atkins through his book around 1972 and has continued in recognition to the present day.
+Dr. Atkins' Diet Revolution

 History of Epilepsy and the Ketogenic Diet

 Recorded symptoms of epilepsy, though not known at the time by that name, go back as early as Socrates.
 Studies of the Shakespeare might include a reference to Caesar's epilepsy.
 Several baseball players suffered from it; whether there is a common denominator of ketosis and insufficient water intake among athletes, one can only theorize the cause.
 In the United Kingdom, one in every 103 persons has epilepsy.
 The condition has caused social and political embarrassment to those suffering from the condition, and, as in the case of Prince John, a life of exclusion.

 In the mid-90's, Hollywood Producer James Abrams experienced his young son's severe epilepsy that was untouched by prescribed medications.
 After much heartache, resolution came with application of the ketogenic diet.
 Consequently, Mr. Abrams started the Charlie Foundation to educate the public about the diet as an alternative to ineffective medications.
 His movie "First Do No Harm (1997)" 'is included below as a YouTube video.
 The Foundation sponsored research study, spurring scientific interest since 1996.

 The Inspirational Movie Behind the Hub (1 1/2 hours)

 (Names are listed chronologically by birth date.)

 Fyodor Dostoyevsky (1821-1881), Russian writer; inherited condition, but with pleasant preludes

 George Inness (1825-1894), American landscape painter; suffered since childhood